Campaign of the Month: October 2017

 “We cannot change the cards we are dealt, just how we play the hand.”

 Welcome to Blood & Bourbon’s ‘Players’ Players Guide’, a player-written and -managed resource that aims to provide guidance and advice to players new and old to facilitate their success in Blood & Bourbon.
-It’s broken down into two sections, a ‘new player’s guide’ for character creation that aims to provide a degree of guidance on creating successful characters beyond that in the Character Creation Rules reference, and a ‘best practices’ section that aims to provide hints, tips, and detailed explanations on practices that have been successful within the game.
+It’s broken down into two sections, a ‘new player’s guide’ for character creation that aims to provide a degree of guidance on creating successful characters, and a ‘best practices’ section that aims to provide hints, tips, and detailed explanations on practices that have been successful within the game.

 By no means is this required reading, but it is intended to be useful reading, and supplemental reading for newer players.

-GM’s Commentary: Unlike most metagame-topical pages, most of this one is written by Pete, the player of Caroline Malveaux-Devillers and Jonathan North.
-Sections in these boxes are by, guess who?
+GM’s Commentary: Unlike most metagame-topical pages, most of this one is written by Aluroon, the player of Caroline Malveaux-Devillers and Jonathan North.
+Sections in these boxes are by, you guessed it, the GM.

 What This Guide is Not